Ravikumarrevalli1819/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Welcome to My Portfolio Hi, I’m [Your Name], a Power BI Developer with a passion for transforming raw data into actionable insights.
+      Welcome to My Portfolio, I’m Ravikumar Revalli, a Power BI Developer with a passion for transforming raw data into actionable insights.
 With expertise in data modeling, visualization, and storytelling, I help businesses make informed decisions by unlocking the full potential of their data.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you